amitprajapati270906-ai/FAKE-NEWS-DETECTION/README.md

 # FAKE-NEWS-DETECTION
-this is power bi end to end project
+this is fake news detection end to end project